Yuzhen11/tangram/README.md

 Tangram supports a variety of workloads including bulk processing, graph analytics, and iterative machine learning.

-For more details about Tangram, please check our [Wiki](https://github.com/Yuzhen11/tangram/wiki).
+For more details about *Tangram*, please check our [Wiki](https://github.com/Yuzhen11/tangram/wiki).

-For bugs in Husky, please file an issue on [github issue platform](https://github.com/Yuzhen11/tangram/issues).
+For bugs in *Tangram*, please file an issue on [github issue platform](https://github.com/Yuzhen11/tangram/issues).

-For further discussions, please send email to *support@husky-project.com*.

 ## Learn Tangram